Fine Tuning Argument

 I agree with your dismissal of his backdoor fatalism with warm agreement.

-His idea that natural law guarantees anything is absurd on its face.
+The idea of the anonymous atheist that natural law “guarantees” anything is absurd on its face.
 Such laws are descriptions of regularities seen in nature.
 Such laws are not commands written in the imperative that unwilling nature must obey out of fear of punishment.

 Life arose from non-life one and once only, a unique event, and causes are unknown, whether natural or supernatural.
 Even if we know by faith that the Creator created life, we do not know how it was done: not even Dr. Frankenstein can reproduce the event.